pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/adding-an-application.md

 The [next section](/docs/user-guide/configuring-deployment/) guides you how to configure the deployment for each specific application kinds.

 ## Updating an application
-Regardless of which method you use to register an application, you need to update the application via the application configuration file (that's why registering from Git is recommended).
+Regardless of which method you used to register the application, the web console can only be used to disable/enable/delete the application, besides the adding operation.
+All updates on application information must be done via the application configuration file stored in Git.
-Refer to [the supported field](/user-guide/configuration-reference/) and make revisions where you need to update.

 ```yaml
 apiVersion: pipecd.dev/v1beta1